How to Choose & Use Dental Floss

 Should I Brush Or Floss First?

-According to a Journal of Periodontology (JOP) study, in 2018, tooth brushing after flossing is more effective than the other way around as it helped to reduce the amount of interdental cleaning and resulted in higher fluoride concentration in interdental plaque.
+According to a Journal of Periodontology (JOP) study, in 2018, tooth brushing after flossing is more effective than the other way around as it helped to reduce the amount of interdental cleaning and results in higher fluoride concentration in interdental plaque.

 Can I Rinse And Reuse Floss?